panzerdp/dmitripavlutin.com/content/posts/011-declare-function/index.md

 ```
 `item => item === 0` is an arrow function that looks straightforward.

-Sometimes nested short arrow functions are difficult to read.
-So the most convinient way to use the short form is a single callback function (without nested ones).
+Note that nested short arrow functions are difficult to read.
+The convenient way to use the shortest arrow function form is a single callback (without nesting).

-If necessary, in the nested functions the optional curly braces can be restored to increase the readability.
+If necessary, use the expanded syntax of arrow functions when writing nested arrow functions.
+It's just easier to read.

 ## 5. Generator function